Edward Brown, M.S.

-Lacking productivity is one of the major reasons why there are so many people who are unhappy in this world.
-Due to unproductivity, many people are unable to get the job they want or meet the people they desire.
+What would inspire police personnel to dig deeper in providing better services to the public?
+Does policing cause employee burnout or is the employee doomed for failure from the start?
 The sad fact is that many people are unproductive, because they have not developed the critical thinking skills to become more productive.
 In part, it isn’t their fault.
-My educators up until college seldom asked me what I thought about anything.
+My teachers up until college seldom asked me what I thought about anything.
 Kindergarten to Grade 12 education is fundamentally about remembering—facts, dates, and people.
 It wasn’t until I went to college and later graduate school that I began improving my critical thinking skills.
 Fortunately, part of my graduate school experience included law school, where critical thinking is the core of the curriculum.
 So if I had to go to law school and later receive a master’s degree before I became an effective critical thinker, how could the average person become a better critical thinker without enjoying similar experiences?

-Whether you have a college or graduate degree or no degree at all, it is important to determine whether you truly have developed the critical thinking skills to be productive in the workplace as well as your personal life.
+Whether you have a college or graduate degree or no degree at all, it is important to determine whether you truly have developed the critical thinking skills to be productive in the workplace, particularly within police departments.
 It all starts with an adequate assessment of yourself.

 Although self-assessment, for some people in group settings, can be a good start in building a positive attitude and outlook in life, this might not be applicable to all people, especially to those who prefer to do things on their own.